ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Express.js has been the backbone of Node.js web development for years, but are you truly harnessing its full potential?
 Most developers…</blockquote>

 <h3>4.
-Why Your Next Project Should Be Built with Node.js - <a href="https://medium.com/@mehdibafdil/why-your-next-project-should-be-built-with-node-js-98ca4fb9aa7d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web3 DevOps project PART 1: Writing Dockerfiles - <a href="https://medium.com/@davidkraslan/web3-devops-project-part-1-writing-dockerfiles-81d81727581c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `David Kraslan`**

-<blockquote>Remember the days when server responses felt like waiting for your morning coffee to brew?
-Node.js changed that game entirely.
-Thanks to…</blockquote>
+<blockquote>Why do we need the Dockerfiles?
+In our case we want to run the application, smart contract and other services in managed Kubernetes cluster…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>